ICub

-iCub is a 1 metre tall open source robotics humanoid robot testbed for research into human cognition and artificial intelligence.
+iCub is a one meter tall open source robotics humanoid robot testbed for research into human cognition and artificial intelligence.

-It was designed by the RobotCub Consortium of several European universities and built by Italian Institute of Technology, and is now supported by other projects such as ITALK.
+It was designed by the RobotCub Consortium of several European universities, built by Italian Institute of Technology, and is now supported by other projects such as ITALK.
 The robot is open-source, with the hardware design, software and documentation all released under the GPL license.
 The name is a partial acronym, cub standing for Cognitive Universal Body.
 Initial funding for the project was €8.5 million from Unit E5 – Cognitive Systems and Robotics – of the European Commission's Seventh Framework Programme, and this ran for 65 months from 1 September 2004 until 31 January 2010.